 When it comes to cranking out academic research in leading journals, the faculty of the University of Pennsylvania’s Wharton School are in a league of their own.
 For the tenth consecutive year, Wharton topped a research ranking that tracks professors’ articles in 24 peer-reviewed journals.
-Since the ranking was launched in 2005, no school has been able to dislodge Wharton from the top spot.
+Since the business schools in academic research ranking was launched in 2005, no school has been able to dislodge Wharton from the top spot.

 The latest 2014 ranking–published today (March 25) by UT Dallas’ Naveen Jindal School of Management–measures faculty research productivity over the past five years from 2008 to 2013.
 Rounding out this year’s global top five were No. 2 Harvard Business School, No. 3 New York University’s Stern School of Business, No. 4 University of Michigan’s Ross School of Business, and No. 5 UT-Austin’s McCombs School of Business.